Ask AI

 Preventative measures

-HPV vaccination: as per EAU 2024 guidelines, Offer HPV vaccination in men after surgical removal of high-grade AIN.
+HPV vaccination: as per EAU 2024 guidelines, offer HPV vaccination in men after surgical removal of high-grade AIN.

 B